- BA/BS - Arts & Letters

 Major Requirements for Liberal Studies:

-The Liberal Studies major requires completion of the specific requirement for a Bachelor of Arts or Bachelor of Science degree and either WR 323 or an approved Writing Intensive Course (WIC).
-The major consists of 81 upper division credit hours chosen from the three academic areas of Arts & Letters, Science and/or Social Science.
+The Liberal Studies major requires either WR 323 or an approved Writing Intensive Course (WIC), plus 81 upper division credit hours chosen from the three academic areas of Arts & Letters, Science and/or Social Science.
 The credits do not need to be distributed among these three areas.
 If you are majoring in Liberal Studies, you do NOT need to meet the University Studies requirement UNLESS you graduate with two majors.
 If you graduate with a Liberal Studies major and a second major, you must meet the University Studies requirement.

 Students who have successfully parlayed these majors into good jobs have often done volunteer or practicum work in their area of interest beginning as early as their junior year.
 For example, students who want to work in social services have volunteered for a social service agency and have often been hired by the agency at the time of graduation.
 In addition to practical experience, which demonstrates the application of knowledge in practical settings, majors should make early contact with the PSU Career Center to explore career options and opportunities.